 November is Adopt A Senior Pet Month.
 And, today is my birthday.
 I’ll admit that these days, I move a wee bit slower than in my youth.
-Bravo-Dawg (about 18 months old) helps keep me active and young, as well as chasing and engaging the more mature Karma-Kat.
+Shadow-Pup helps keep me active and young, as well as chasing and engaging the more mature Karma-Kat.
 Aging dogs and senior cats rock!

 Old Fogey Pets Love To The Max!